nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw71evk/releaseNotes/topics/what_is_new.md

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
-	-   New connection event 'gConnEvtRemoteFeaturesRead_c', providing the peer feature bitmask read via the Read Remote Features procedure.
+	-   New connection event 'gConnEvtRemoteFeaturesRead_c', providing the 'peer feature bitmask' via the Read Remote Features procedure.
 	-   Support for up to five advertising sets in the Bluetooth LE Host.
 	-   Method to specify GATT handles on the client, avoiding repeated service discovery.
 	-   Handover broadcast time synchronization, allowing one connected anchor to synchronize multiple target anchors simultaneously.